kerns/commander-v/README.md

 ## Features

-- Concatenates multiple files into a single, structured monolith – added to you clipboard and ready to paste
+- Concatenates multiple files into a single, structured monolith – pushed to your clipboard, ready to paste.
-- Gently wraps each file's content with custom comments to indicate the file's beginning and end points
+- Wraps file contents with custom comments to clearly demark beginning and end points of your file(s).
 - Optionally prepends an ASCII tree of your project's folder structure, indicating the relative location of each file
-- Thoughtfully orders concatenated files to match your project's folder structure or the order in which they were selected – your choice
+- Orders concatenated files to match your project's folder structure or the order in which they were selected
-- Supports a local configuration via an optional `v.config.js` file
+- Supports local configuration via optional `v.config.js` file

 ## Installation